kenzo0111/WBIMPS-CNSC/README.md

 Add that command to your deployment script or CI/CD pipeline to ensure roles and permissions are kept in sync with the canonical config.

+For a human-friendly, canonical listing of each role and its permissions, see: `docs/roles-permissions.md`.

 Notes: The `User` model uses `HasRoles` and includes compatibility wrappers so existing `role` and `is_admin` checks continue to work while you migrate to spatie permissions.

 ## 🔐 Test Credentials